-Honey processed coffee is a hybrid production style that is becoming more popular in several countries that produce coffee.
+Honey processed coffee is a hybrid production style becoming more popular in several countries that produce coffee.
 It is more expensive to produce than regular washed coffee and results in coffees that are more of a premium product.
-Many of the new coffee-producing countries have opted to go for the production of the cheaper Robusta strain using the cheaper washed coffee process, so those countries that have elected to go for Honey coffees are differentiating themselves from the crowd.
+Many of the new coffee-producing countries have opted to produce the cheaper Robusta strain using the cheaper washed coffee process, so those countries that have elected to go for Honey coffees are differentiating themselves from the crowd.
 In this article, I will be looking at great detail into this production process,

 The Lifecycle of the Beans

 It is normally between three and four years before the plants will bear fruit.
-The fruit is called a “Cherry” and the coffee bean is actually the seed contained within the fruit.
-The cherries will first appear green but as they slowly ripen they will turn deep red.
+The fruit is called a “Cherry,” The coffee bean is actually the seed contained within the fruit.
+The cherries will first appear green, but as they slowly ripen, they will turn deep red.
 The harvesting will be done by one of two methods:

-Strip Picked – All the cherries on a branch will be sripped off in one go.
+Strip Picked – All the cherries on a branch will be stripped off in one go.
 This could be by hand or increasingly by machine.

 There are three ways of processing the cherries.
 Each will produce coffee with different attributes.

-The Dry Method – This is the traditional method where the cherries are just laid out on drying patios and turned regularly throughout the day.
-At night they are covered and if rain approaches they are also covered.
+The Dry Method – The traditional method where the cherries are just laid out on drying patios and regularly turned throughout the day.
+At night they are covered, and if rain approaches, they are also covered.
 The idea is to bring moisture levels down to 11%

-The Honey method – This is a hybrid of the two previous methods where some of the fruit is removed before drying.
+The Honey method is a hybrid of the two previous methods where some of the fruit is removed before drying.
+These are also brought down to 11% humidity.
 We will cover this later.
-These are also brought down to 11% humidity.

 Now I will look at how this applies to the Honey Processed Beans.